ZavertalyukVadim/custom-mongodb-client/readme.md

 3. Download the project from the repository
 4. Go to the root of the project using the terminal and run the command "java -jar client-0.0.1-SNAPSHOT.jar"

+Example for input:

-Example for input:SELECT * FROM entity WHERE name = 'lol' GROUP BY name, sex, object ORDER BY name ASC LIMIT 3 OFFSET 0
+SELECT * FROM entity WHERE name = 'lol' GROUP BY name, sex, object ORDER BY name ASC LIMIT 3 OFFSET 0